rbrisita/ezrknn-llm/README.md

 This repo tries to make RKNN LLM usage easier for people who don't want to read through Rockchip's docs.

 Main repo is https://github.com/Pelochus/ezrknpu where you can find more instructions, documentation... for general use.
-This repo is intended for details in RKLLM and how also how to convert models.
+This repo is intended for details in RKLLM and also how to convert models.

 ## Requirements
 Keep in mind this repo is focused for: